CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/05Applicationlifecyclemanagement.md

     ![](images/L03/image58.png)

-    >**Note**: If you receive the error message as **could not retrieve the connector data**, wait for a few mins (5-10 mins) to get the connector data updated.
-If that doesn't work, you can delete the imported connector and perform the **steps 1-7** in the **Task 2: Import solution** task again then try to open the connector.
+    >**Note:** If you receive the error message as **could not retrieve the connector data**, wait for a few mins (5-10 mins) to get the connector data updated.
+If that doesn't work, you can delete the imported connector and perform the **steps 1-7** in the **Task 2: Import solution** task again, then try to open the connector.

 3. Click **Edit**.